ChampionLab/substitutionannotation/README.md

 To run FindSSP.py, you will likewise need to open and edit the hardcoded paths:

-Line 31 - Path to the first ProteaseGuru peptide list, in the tutorial of salmonella peptides. dfsalty = pd.read_csv('your/download/path/substitutionannotation/tutorialdata/Salty_Peptides_1.tsv', sep='\t',usecols=['Base Sequence'])
+Line 25 - Path to the first ProteaseGuru peptide list, in the tutorial of salmonella peptides. dfsalty = pd.read_csv('your/download/path/substitutionannotation/tutorialdata/Salty_Peptides_1.tsv', sep='\t',usecols=['Base Sequence'])

-Line 32 - Path to the second ProteaseGuru peptide list, in the tutorial of e. coli peptides. dfecoli = pd.read_csv('your/download/path/substitutionannotation/tutorialdata/Coli_Peptides_1.tsv', sep='\t',usecols=['Base Sequence'])
+Line 26 - Path to the second ProteaseGuru peptide list, in the tutorial of e. coli peptides. dfecoli = pd.read_csv('your/download/path/substitutionannotation/tutorialdata/Coli_Peptides_1.tsv', sep='\t',usecols=['Base Sequence'])

-Line 70 - Output directory for the results of every peptide in list 1, regardless of if a single substitution was identified. dfsalty.to_csv('your/output/path/SALTYagainstECOLIsspUnfiltered.csv')
+Line 30 - Output directory for all outputs of the script

-Line 71 - Output directory for peptides that represent a single amino acid substitution. dfSSP.to_csv('your/output/path/SALTYagaisntECOLIssp.csv')

-Note that the outputs of FindSSP.py will name the output columns for peptide sequences in the first list to 'Salty Sequence' and the second list to 'EColi SSP Peptide'.
-Also note that this code written for simple application of the logic using a number of loops, and therefore takes a long time (up to a week) to run.
-It should not use much computational resources.
+Note that the outputs of FindSSP.py will name the output columns for peptide sequences 'ECOLI SSP Sequence' and the second list to 'SALTY SSP Sequence'.
+This script will likely take hours to run.